Additional floor area allowed through bonus

 - Existing development must remain in conformance with the development standards of the zoning code after the Lot Confirmation unless an Adjustment land use review or Property Line Adjustment is approved.
-Note that FAR is not a standard that can be adjusted or modified through a land use review.
+Note that floor area ratio (FAR) is not a standard that can be adjusted or modified through a land use review.

 - A lot confirmation does not verify accessibility to services such as water or sewer; it only confirms that the property meets zoning code standards to be eligible for development.
 Providing services to confirmed lots can add considerable expense to new development.